qiuqiangkong/audioset_classification/README.md

 ![alt text](https://github.com/qiuqiangkong/audioset_classification/blob/master/appendixes/data_distribution.png)

 ## Extract AudioSet embedding feature from a raw waveform.
-We extract the AudioSet embedding feature following the instructions here: https://github.com/tensorflow/models/tree/master/research/audioset.
-Tensorflow is required to extract the AudioSet embedding feature from a raw waveform.
+You may extract AudioSet embedding feature of your own audio file (Tensorflow required).

 First you need to download and put these two files in the root of this codebase: